 Savoury rice sprinkles are called ‘Furikake’ in Japan.
-There are loads of ‘Furikake’ products available from stores over there, but the most popular No.1 ‘Furikake’ is Marumiya brand’s ‘Noritama Furikake’, that is ‘Nori & Egg Sprinkles’.
+There are loads of ‘Furikake’ products available from stores over there, and the most popular ‘Furikake’ is ‘Nori & Egg Sprinkles’.
 Store-bought ‘Furikake’ are crispy and yummy, but have you ever read the very long list of ingredients?
-You can make ‘Nori & Egg Sprinkles’ at home, and it is easy to make.
-And most importantly, you know exactly what is in it.
+You can make ‘Nori & Egg Sprinkles’ at home.
+You can’t make it crispy, but you know exactly what is in it.

 1 pinch Salt

 1 to 2 teaspoons Toasted Sesame Seeds

 1/2 sheet Toasted Nori *cut into fine strips

 - Heat a frying pan, not-stick pan preferred, over very low heat. *Note: Oil the pan very lightly only if required.